Today we are looking at spa marketing strategies promotions, and how to successfully implement them in your business.

 The spa industry is enjoying record growth, and is now worth a huge $17.5 billion a year!
 But as with any industry, enormous growth creates enormous competition.
 To maintain competitive spas must differentiate and innovate their offerings.

-In this post, we will provide you with refreshing spa marketing strategies and promotions that will keep you current with guests and get your spa thriving, not surviving.
+In this post, we will provide you with refreshing spa marketing strategies promotions that will keep you current with guests and get your spa thriving, not surviving.

 - Define your niche